-To enter this mode you will first need to configure the encoder so that it is used as feedback for motor1, and feedback for motor2 on the other encoder in a dual motor system.
-On brushless motors, the rotor sensor (Hall, SPI, sin/cos) can be used as a position counter.
-Selecting "Other" will use the encoder if present and properly configured.
-Selecting "Hall" will enable the rotor sensor.
+To enter this mode you will first need to configure the encoder so that it is used as feed-back for motor1, and feedback for motor2 on the other encoder in a dual motor system.
+On brushless motors, selecting "Other" in Closed Loop Feedback Sensor, the encoder or the SSI sensor, if either present and properly configured, will be used as feedback.
+Selecting "Internal Sensor," Hall, sin/cos or resolver sensor, depending on which is configured, will be used as feedback.